adult-video/tram-app/readme.md

 ## Installation

-There are two ways to use TMRA.
+There are two ways to use TRAM.
 Either install a build for your platform from itch.io: [acidatm.itch.io/tram](https://acidatm.itch.io/tram)

 Or run it within electron.js